How to buy Fisher-and-Paykel Healthcare Corporation (FPH) shares in Australia

-Fisher-and-Paykel Healthcare Corporation's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $781.3 million.
+Fisher-and-Paykel Healthcare Corporation's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $438.4 million (£0.0 million).

-The EBITDA is a measure of a Fisher-and-Paykel Healthcare Corporation's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Fisher-and-Paykel Healthcare Corporation's overall financial performance and is widely used to measure stock profitability.

 Fisher-and-Paykel Healthcare Corporation financials